 2. Obelisk on Killiney Hill

 We took the “wilderness” route up to the top of the hill because the kids really wanted to go off-road, meaning we were at the summit in five minutes flat, and far too early for the 3 o’clock start of the tour.
 The kids ran around, got lost, got found, and finally listened to my pleas to wait by the Obelisk door so we could be sure we wouldn’t miss the tour.
-Except the tour started down at the coffee shop, so we missed the first part of it, and all of the history of the Obelisk.
-I considered walking down to try to join the tour en route, but based on how often I’d lost the four-year-old at that point, I decided to just stay put.
+Except the tour started down at the gate near the coffee shop, so we missed the first part of it, and all of the history of the Obelisk.
+I considered walking down to try to join the tour en route, but based on how often I’d lost the smallest at that point, I decided to just stay put.
 When the tour group arrived, we slipped into their midst, and finally got through the magic blue door.

 We climbed the steps and went out onto the balcony (I’m sure it has another, more Obelisk-y name) and took some photos, then went back in to inspect the interior.
 Apart from a fireplace, there’s absolutely nothing in there whatsoever, but it scratched an itch, and the kids left happy to have seen inside.